alex-rodriguez-m/alex-rodriguez-m.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I am a master´s student majoring in Mechanics, working on constitutive models for shape memory polymers at Nanjing University of Aeronautics and Astronautics.
+I am a master´s student majoring in Mechanics, working on constitutive models for shape memory polymers at Nanjing University of Aeronautics and Astronautics ([NUAA](http://nuaa.edu.cn/)).
 My work has been funded by the  [China Scholarship Council](https://www.campuschina.org/index.html) and supervised by [Huiyu Sun](http://faculty.nuaa.edu.cn/shy/en/index/18666/list/index.htm).
 Previously, I completed a BEng in Mechanical Engineering at the National Technological Institute of Mexico.
-During my undergrad studies, I worked as a research assistant at CICY on polymer composite materials projects supervised by [Pedro Herrera-Franco](https://www.cicy.mx/english/materials-unit/resercher/pedro-jesus-herrera-franco).
+During my undergrad studies, I worked as a research assistant at [CICY](https://www.cicy.mx/english) on polymer composite materials projects supervised by [Pedro Herrera-Franco](https://www.cicy.mx/english/materials-unit/resercher/pedro-jesus-herrera-franco).

 Latest News